-I am excited to introduce you to Twice Upon a String came about when I realized how many guitar strings my husband Cody (Chicago Farmer) was throwing away.
+The idea for Twice Upon a String came about when I realized how many guitar strings my husband Cody (Chicago Farmer) was throwing away.
 He typically changes his strings every three shows and plays around 150 shows a year.
 This was adding up.

 I started experimenting with jewelry and Twice Upon a String was born.
 In addition to my husband’s strings, I began reaching out to other artists we have connections with, and everyone I asked was happy to see their used strings turned into art, instead of ending up in a landfill.
-Please check out the MUSICIANS WHO DONATE.

 The other piece of this puzzle has been the desire to give back to the community.